timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 materialization is fully caught up.

 >:TIP: Most times the continuous aggregate view will be updated by the background job;
   however, if you would like to run it yourself, you may use the [`REFRESH MATERIALIZED VIEW` command][api-refresh-continuous-aggs].

-**Using `timescaledb.information` Views**
+**Using `timescaledb.information` Views:**
 The various options used to create the continuous aggregate view, as well as its definition, can be found in the [`timescaledb_information.continuous_aggregates` view][api-continuous-aggregates-info], and information about the state and progress of the materialization background worker jobs can be found in the [`timescaledb_information.continuous_aggregate_stats` view][api-continuous-aggregate-stats].
 These views can be quite useful for administering continuous aggregates and tuning other options noted below.

 ---

 ### Altering and Dropping a Continuous Aggregate View [](alter-drop)
 In addition to the options discussed earlier, there are several other options that may be set or modified after the view has been created.
 These may be set by running an `ALTER VIEW` command like so:
 ```sql
 ALTER VIEW device_summary SET (timescaledb.refresh_interval = '10 min');
 ```